OpenBikes/openbikes.co/README.md

 ![Logo](app/static/img/OpenBikes.png)

 OpenBikes is a project for visualizing bike stations in real time.
 It also includes a prediction system in order to propose faultless trips to users.
 This repository includes everything relative to the database and the website.
+Refer to the [wiki](https://github.com/OpenBikes/Website/wiki) if you want to contribute.

 ## Structure